maremoto/snips-app-safe/README.md

 ### Button

 Pressing the button will be equivalent to the hotword + intent "helpMe".
+Furthermore, pushing the button will end a call or to stop de sound alarm.

 ## Hardware and third party software

 The app is developed for raspberry pi with reSpeaker2Mic hat (for button, leds, microphone and speaker capabilities), and fully tested in [Snips - Seeed voice interaction base kit](https://www.seeedstudio.com/Snips-Voice-Interaction-Base-Kit.html).

 The snips voice platform will be installed in the [Raspberry pi B+](https://docs.snips.ai/getting-started/quick-start-raspberry-pi).

 The app requires linphone software console [linphonec](https://www.linphone.org/technical-corner/linphone) to be deployed and available in command line.
+Find detailed instructios at the [resources project](https://github.com/maremoto/snips-resources-safe/blob/master/README.md).

 ## Full Installation